dshue20/fbclone/README.md

 # Fakebook

 <img src="app/assets/images/fb-logo-2.png" height=100px width=100px />

-[I'm an inline-style link](https://www.google.com) is a Facebook clone complete with functionality for making posts, adding and searching for friends, and liking and commenting on friends' posts.
+[Fakebook](https://derek-shue-fb-clone.herokuapp.com/) is a Facebook clone complete with functionality for making posts, adding and searching for friends, and liking and commenting on friends' posts.

 ## Stack
 * Ruby on Rails